dN/dx Reconstruction with Deep Learning for High-Granularity TPCs: Reconstruction with Deep Learning

 \subsection{Design Principle}

-For the \gls{tpc}, each hit provides both \gls{2d} positional information and timing data, which together can be transformed into a \gls{3d} spatial coordinate.
+For the \gls{tpc}, each hit provides a \gls{3d} spatial coordinate.
 Consequently, a \gls{tpc} track can be naturally represented as a point cloud.
-Inspired by the \gls{pt}, we adopt a U-Net-based hierarchical architecture as the backbone.
+Inspired by the \gls{pt}, a U-Net-based hierarchical architecture is adopted as the backbone.
 In this work, we further extend the framework by representing the irregularly distributed hits in \gls{3d} space as graphs, where the attention mechanism from the original \gls{pt} is incorporated into the node aggregation process.
 This integration of \glspl{gnn} allows more effective feature learning within the point cloud representation.

 For the \dNdx\ reconstruction, each \gls{tpc} hit is labeled either as positive or negative according to the number of primary electrons it contains, as determined from the MC truth information.
 Building on previous approaches, we streamline the reconstruction by unifying the two-step procedure described in ref.~\cite{tian2025cluster} into a single model.
 In this formulation, the reconstruction task can be defined as either a node classification problem or, equivalently, a point cloud segmentation problem.